pwil3058/cli_test_tool/README.md

   -h, --help     show this help message and exit
   -q, --quiet    operate in quiet mode.
   -v, --verbose  operate in verbose mode.
-  -t, --tempdir  run the test script in a clean temporary directory.
+  -n, --no_temp_dir  do not run the test script in a clean temporary directory.
 ```